-Classes in the MA in Consciousness Studies and Transpersonal Psychology meet on-site four long weekends per year (Fri-Sun) for a period of 24 months, plus one full week in each of two summers.
-Live teleclasses occur in the months when the cohort is not meeting.
+Classes in the MA in Consciousness Studies and Transpersonal Psychology meet on-site four or five long weekends per year (Fri-Sun) for a period of 24 months, plus one full week in each of two summers.
+Optional live teleclasses occur in the months when the cohort is not meeting.
 In addition, students engage in a 90-hour mentorship to acquire hands-on learning and experience outside of the classroom.

 The MA program utilizes an integrated curriculum, where course content is delivered holistically across each of the program’s class sessions.